cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 `send-createPair` command will create, sign and broadcast a transaction containing a `MsgSendCreatePair` message.
 The command accepts 4 arguments: port name (`ibcdex`) defined in the source code, channel name (`channel-0`) created by the module and two denom strings.
 Specify chain ID and a custom home directory.

-`MsgSendCreatePair` will trigger sending an IBC packet.
+`MsgSendCreatePair` will trigger sending a "create pair" IBC packet.
 When the packet is received by the target chain, a buy order book is created for `vcx` tokens on Venus, and acknowledgement is sent back to the source chain.
 When acknowledgement is received, a sell order book is created for `mcx` tokens on Mars.

 Query both blockchains for order books: